sst/guide/_chapters/sharing-api-endpoint-between-services.md

             - ApiGatewayRestApi
             - RootResourceId
         Export:
-          Name: ${self:custom.stage}-ApiGatewayRestApiRootResourceId
+          Name: ${self:custom.stage}-ExtApiGatewayRestApiRootResourceId
 ```

 We export a couple of values in this service to be able to share this API Gateway resource in our _billing_ service:

   1. The first cross-stack reference that needs to be shared is the API Gateway Id that is created as a part of this service.
-We are going to export it with the name `${self:custom.stage}-ApiGatewayRestApiId`.
+We are going to export it with the name `${self:custom.stage}-ExtApiGatewayRestApiId`.
 Again, we want the exports to work across all our environments/stages and so we include the stage name as a part of it.
 The value of this export is available as a reference in our current stack called `ApiGatewayRestApi`.
   2. We also need to export the `RootResourceId`.
 This is a reference to the `/` path of this API Gateway project.
 To retrieve this Id we use the `Fn::GetAtt` CloudFormation function and pass in the current `ApiGatewayRestApi` and look up the attribute `RootResourceId`.
-We export this using the name `${self:custom.stage}-ApiGatewayRestApiRootResourceId`.
+We export this using the name `${self:custom.stage}-ExtApiGatewayRestApiRootResourceId`.

 ### Billing Service